 How are the Fullmetal Editions different from their manga counterparts and are they worth picking up?
 Find out below!

 What’s different about the Fullmetal Alchemist Fullmetal Editions?

 In comparison to the paperback volumes, which are released as individual volumes, 3-in-1’s, and a complete box set, the Fullmetal Alchemist Fullmetal Editions differ because they feature new cover art and design, updated translation, new lettering, and some new content, including color inserts and behind-the-scenes character sketches by Hiromu Arakawa.
 Also, the Fullmetal Editions are currently the only way to collect Fullmetal Alchemist’s manga in a hardcover format.

 In terms of size, the individual volumes are approximately 5 x 0.7 x 7.5in while the Fullmetal Editions are 5.75 x 0.8 x 8.25in in size, so they are slightly bigger than the individual volumes all-around.
 They are almost the same width, so they don’t take up much more space on the shelf.
 The biggest difference is their height, which allows the panels to stand out more.

-In regards to price, at the time of writing this post, the Fullmetal Editions are selling for $14.99 USD each on RightStuf and the individual paperback volumes of Fullmetal Alchemist’s manga are selling for $7.49 a piece.
+In regards to price, at the time of writing this post, the Fullmetal Editions are selling for USD 14.99 each on select sites, and the individual paperback volumes of Fullmetal Alchemist’s manga are selling for $7.49 apiece.
 The Fullmetal Editions collect about 1.5 volumes, so they are approximately $3.76 more expensive than the individual volumes for the same amount of material.

 Potential negatives to buying the Fullmetal Alchemist Fullmetal Editions